Home Warranty Pre-Existing Conditions: What's Excluded and How to Avoid Denials

 5. Take timestamped photos and videos at move-in.
 Walk through the home and record each appliance and system working.
 This simple step takes 20 minutes and can save thousands.

 6. Keep all maintenance records going forward.
-Many denials don't cite pre-existing conditions directly — they cite lack of maintenance, which is equally excluded.
-See our guide on home warranty maintenance requirements to stay compliant.
+Many denials don't cite pre-existing conditions directly, they cite lack of maintenance, which is equally excluded.
+Our guide on home warranty preventive maintenance covers exactly what to track.

 7. Understand your waiting period.
 Know exactly when your coverage activates.
-Check out the full breakdown of home warranty waiting periods before filing your first claim.
+Check the full breakdown of waiting periods before filing your first claim.

 Pincher's Pro Tip